Meet Your Town Manager

 Capital Outlay Vehicles:

 The Police Department will be replacing one (1) patrol vehicle with over 100,000 miles.
-The Water and Sewer Department will be replacing one (1) ½ ton pick-up truck with over 100,000 miles.
+The Sewer Department will be replacing one (1) ½ ton pick-up truck with over 100,000 miles.

-Water and Sewer Department: Funds are budgeted for the completion of Forest Avenue water and sewer line repair.
-This project is part of the Town’s Capital Improvements Plan (CIP).
-The generator located at the Industrial Park pump station is no longer in operation.
-Funds have been budgeted to replace the generator.
+Water and Sewer Department: Funds are budgeted to replace the sewer line at Old Ingles and the sewer line at Harrison Avenue.
+The cost anticipated to replace the above referenced sewer lines is $121,000.00.
+Funds are also budgeted to replace the water line at Apple Tree Lane, the pump station at Apple Tree Lane and the booster pump at Brookwood.
+The cost anticipated to replace the above referenced water lines is $54,000.00.
+All of the above referenced projects are part of the Town's Capital Improvements Plan (CIP).
 The basin at the water plant only needs to be cleaned every five (5) years.
 However, this budget allots funding of $30,000 this fiscal year.
 The reason for this is to continue a reserve account for this project in preparation for cleaning the drainage basin in fiscal year 2018-2019.
 The total estimated cost to clean the drainage basin is $150,000.
-The Town anticipates the retirement of one (1) employee in the water and sewer department.
-It is recommended that the Town consider hiring a full-time utility maintenance mechanic.
-Funds have been budgeted for this position.
-This budget also designates funds for a full-time Engineering position.

 Water and Sewer Rates:

-This budget for Local Fiscal Year 2016-2017 is balanced as required by law and continues to provide existing services while meeting the governing board’s priorities and polices.
+This budget for Local Fiscal Year 2017-2018 is balanced as required by law and continues to provide existing services while meeting the governing board's priorities and polices.
 This budget includes an appropriation in general fund of $450,000.00 for Powell Bill.
-This budget also recommends a one (1) time modest appropriation from general fund balance of $127,724.00 to address the Town’s infrastructure needs.
-This budget addresses long term financial and infrastructure planning for the Town.
-Both financial and infrastructure planning will be fundamental in preparing for future growth and economic development for the Town of Franklin.
+This budget also recommends a one (1) time modest appropriation from general fund balance of $119,000.00 to address the Town's infrastructure needs.
+This budget addresses long term infrastructure planning for the Town of Franklin while maintaining a healthy fund balance and providing quality services in a cost effective manner.